DHTMLX/docs-todolist/docs/guides/project_operations.md

 ~~~

 :::note
-The tasks linked to the project won't be removed.
-They will be moved to the *"No project"* section
+Tasks linked to the project are not removed.
+The tasks move to the *"No project"* section.

 ~~~js
 console.log(list.getTask({id: "1"})); // -> {id: '1', text: 'Task 1', project: null}